gap-packages/FactInt/readme.txt

                                 Requirements

-The FactInt Package needs at least  version 4.4 of GAP, is completely written in the  GAP language and does neither contain nor require  external binaries.
+The  FactInt Package needs  at least version 4.4.9 of GAP  and version 1.0 of GAPDoc.
+It is completely written in the GAP language and does neither contain nor require  external binaries.
-No other packages are needed.

                                 Installation